Jamie Briggs

-Jamie Edward Briggs (born 9 June 1977) is a former Australian politician, who represented the House of Representatives seat of Mayo for the Liberal Party of Australia from the 2008 Mayo by-election to the 2 July 2016 federal election.
-Briggs was promoted from a shadow parliamentary secretary role to the outer ministry upon the 2013 election of the Abbott Government.
-He remained in the outer ministry, though with a change in portfolio in the Turnbull Government; however, he quit the ministry and moved to the backbench in late 2015 following inappropriate conduct during an official overseas trip.
+Jamie Edward Briggs (born 9 June 1977) is an Australian politician, who represented the House of Representatives seat of Mayo for the Liberal Party of Australia from the 2008 Mayo by-election to the 2 July 2016 federal election.
+Briggs was promoted from a shadow parliamentary secretary role to the outer ministry upon the 2013 election of the Abbott government.
+He remained in the outer ministry, though with a change in portfolio in the Turnbull government; however, he quit the ministry and moved to the backbench in late 2015 following inappropriate conduct during an official overseas trip.
 Briggs lost his seat in the 2016 federal election to Nick Xenophon Team candidate Rebekha Sharkie.
+Since 2024 Briggs has worked as a political advisor.

 Background

 Briggs grew up in the River Murray town of Mildura, where his father was a local bank teller and his mother volunteered in the canteen at the Sacred Heart Catholic primary school.
 He attended St Joseph's College where he excelled in cricket before moving to Adelaide to pursue his dreams of playing for Australia.
 Briggs became a member of the Liberal Party in 1999 and was on the Liberal Party State Council from 2000 to 2002.
 He was an employment relations adviser for Business SA from 2000 to 2002.
-In 2002, he started working for the then South Australian Treasurer, Rob Lucas, before moving to Canberra in 2003 to work for Kevin Andrews in the Howard Government.
-From 2004 to 2007 he was a senior advisor for WorkChoices to the Prime Minister, John Howard.
+In 2002, he started working for the then South Australian Treasurer, Rob Lucas, before moving to Canberra in 2003 to work for Kevin Andrews in the Howard government.
+From 2004 to 2007 he was a senior advisor for WorkChoices to the prime minister, John Howard.

 Political career

 Briggs was pre-selected as the Liberal Party of Australia candidate for the 2008 Mayo by-election to replace former Liberal leader and minister Alexander Downer.
 In the absence of a Labor candidate, Briggs won the seat with a reduced 53.03 percent two-candidate vote against the Greens, in comparison to the 2007 election with a 57.1 percent two-party vote against Labor.
 The Liberal two-party vote was increased to 57.4 percent at the 2010 election and to 62.5 percent at the 2013 election.

 After the 2010 election Briggs was given the position of chair of the Coalition's Scrutiny of Government Waste Committee as part of the opposition led by Tony Abbott.
 In September 2012, Briggs was appointed to the Opposition frontbench as the Shadow Parliamentary Secretary for Supporting Families.
 As part of his role as the Chairman of the Coalition's Scrutiny of Government Committee, Briggs wrote The Little Book of Big Labor Waste with the Leader of the Opposition, Tony Abbott, and the Shadow Treasurer, Joe Hockey.
 It was published on 13 May 2013.
-Briggs has also pursued the Gillard Government over a Freedom of Information decision to refuse access to Greens policy costings.
+Briggs has also pursued the Gillard government over a Freedom of Information decision to refuse access to Greens policy costings.